ansxxi/raydium-trading-volume-booster-bot/README.md

 🚀 **Now, save this file as `README.md` in your bot folder (`/home/bot_server`) and you're set!** 🚀

 Let me know if you need **any modifications!** 🎯

+if you want help you can reachme at telegram @AnsPich

+this code will work if you follow instractions. you can cjanhe FROGKING token to any token changing the token address and pool id. i included example for FrogKing just for users to understand how it works.